William Wyndham Green: Military career

 Educated at Malvern College and the Royal Military Academy, Woolwich, Green was commissioned into the Royal Artillery in 1907.

-He served in World War I latterly as a brigade major in France.
-He was awarded the Military Cross for correcting gunfire from the top of a haystack 200 yards from the enemy front line in December 1914, and a bar to the MC, the citation for which reads:
+He served in the First World War latterly as a brigade major in France.
+He was awarded the Military Cross for correcting gunfire from the top of a haystack 200 yards from the enemy front line in December 1914, and a bar to the award, the citation for which reads:

-He also received the Distinguished Service Order at Ploegsteert in April the following year.
-The DSO's citation reads:
+Green also received the Distinguished Service Order at Ploegsteert in April the following year.
+The citation reads:

-After attending the Staff College, Camberley, from 1919 to 1920, in 1926 he became an instructor in Gunnery at the School of Artillery.
+After attending the Staff College, Camberley, from 1919 to 1920, in 1926 Green became an instructor in Gunnery at the School of Artillery.
 In 1929 he went to India and served on the North West Frontier, before returning to the School of Artillery in 1937 as Chief Instructor for Equipment.
 In 1938 he was appointed Commandant at the Royal Military College of Science.

-He served in World War II initially as Brigadier Royal Artillery at Northern Command and then, from March 1941 to October 1941, as Second in Command City and Garrison of Gibraltar.
-In 1942 he became Commander of 3rd Anti-Aircraft Division and in 1943 he was made Commander of 5th and 6th Anti-Aircraft Groups.
+Green served in the Second World War initially as Brigadier Royal Artillery at Northern Command and then, from March to October 1941, as second-in-command City and Garrison of Gibraltar.
+In 1942 he became commander of the 3rd Anti-Aircraft Division and in 1943 he was made commander of the 5th and 6th Anti-Aircraft Groups.

-After the War he was appointed General Officer Commanding-in-Chief at Anti-Aircraft Command; he retired in 1946.
+After the war Green was appointed General Officer Commanding-in-Chief at Anti-Aircraft Command; he retired in 1946.
 He was also a Colonel Commandant of the Royal Artillery from 1947 to 1952.

+Family

+In January 1916 Green married Madge Alexandra Bellairs and had one daughter, then in 1924 he married Aline Hope Primrose Cobbold and they went on to have one son and a daughter.
 The family home was at Little Gables in New Romney in Kent.
 He was a Deputy Lieutenant for the county in 1949.

-Family

-In January 1916 he married Madge Alexandra Bellairs and had one daughter, then in 1924 he married Aline Hope Primrose Cobbold and they went on to have one son and a daughter.